What actually gives life meaning?

 Voluntary burden borne well over time, directed at something other than yourself.
 The REIS framework calls this meaning construction — meaning is built, not found.

-The honest answer is unromantic: a life feels meaningful in proportion to the weight you have agreed to carry on behalf of someone else.
-The REIS framework calls this meaning construction, and the mechanism it identifies is structural — meaning is not found and not given.
-It is produced by voluntary burden, borne well over time, directed at something other than yourself.
+The honest answer is unromantic: a life feels meaningful in proportion to the weight you agreed to carry for someone else.
+The REIS framework calls this meaning construction.
+Meaning is not found and not given — it is produced by voluntary burden, borne well, directed outward.

-The reason pleasure cannot substitute for meaning is biological.
-The nervous system was calibrated over a long evolutionary window to register significance when the cost of failure includes someone else.
-Pleasure does not activate that circuit; responsibility does.
-This is why early retirement, no dependents, and no one watching produces the malaise it does — the load is removed, and the question of purpose returns with full force.
-See responsibility as meaning for the full mechanism.
+Pleasure can't substitute.
+The nervous system was calibrated over a long evolutionary window to register significance only when the cost of failure includes someone else.
+That's why early retirement with no dependents and no one watching produces the malaise it does — the load is removed, and the question of purpose returns.
+See responsibility as meaning for the mechanism.

 The practical move is small and slow.
-Take on a specific responsibility — a person, a project, a craft someone else depends on — that is slightly more than was required of you.
+Take on a specific responsibility — a person, a project, a craft someone else depends on — slightly heavier than required.
 Carry it long enough for the weight to become competence.
-The meaning is not a feeling that arrives at the end; it is the by-product of the carrying.
+Meaning is the by-product of the carrying, not a feeling that arrives at the end.

 Concepts referenced